Comfort is the key to enjoying your bike rides. We've tracked down and tried the best women's bike shorts so you don't have to waste money on rubbish.

 Are the shorts well made?

+When sitting with the shorts on, you should not feel like you are on the edge of the padding.
 You also don’t want the padding to be so bulky that it may interfere with your ability to pedal.

 High-quality shorts often have multiple layers with varying densities for maximum comfort.
 As technology has advanced, they have also found ways to add perforations for great moisture management.